AppDaemon/appdaemon/docs/APPGUIDE.rst

 User Defined Namespaces
 ~~~~~~~~~~~~~~~~~~~~~~~

-Each plugin has it's own uniquer namespace as described above, and they are prteyy much in control of those namespaces.
-It is possible to set a state in a plugin managed namespace whcih can be used as a temporary variable or even as a way of signalling other apps using ``listen_+state()`` however this is not reccomended:
+Each plugin has it's own unique namespace as described above, and they are pretty much in control of those namespaces.
+It is possible to set a state in a plugin managed namespace which can be used as a temporary variable or even as a way of signalling other apps using ``listen_+state()`` however this is not recommended:

-- Plugin managed namespaces may be overwritten at any time byt the plugin
+- Plugin managed namespaces may be overwritten at any time by the plugin
 - They will likely be overwritten whenthe plugin restarts even if AppDaemon does not
-- They will not survive a restart of AppDaemon because it is regarded as the job of the plugin to reconstruct it's statem and it knows nothing about any additional variables you have added.
-Although this technique can still be useful, for example to add sensors to Home Assistant, a better alternative for Apps to use are User Defined Namespaces.
+- They will not survive a restart of AppDaemon because it is regarded as the job of the plugin to reconstruct it's state and it knows nothing about any additional variables you have added.
+Although this technique can still be useful, for example, to add sensors to Home Assistant, a better alternative for Apps to use are User Defined Namespaces.

 A User Defined Namespace is a new area of storage for entities that is not managed by a plugin.
-UDMs are guaranteed not to be changed by any plugin and are available to all apps just the same as a plugin based namespace.
-UDMs also survive AppDaemon restarts and crashes, creating durable storage for saving information and communicating with other apps via ``listen_state()`` and ``set_state()``.
+UDMs are guaranteed not to be changed by any plugin and are available to all apps just the same as a plugin-based namespace.
+UDMs also survive AppDaemon restarts and crashes, creating durable storage for saving the information and communicating with other apps via ``listen_state()`` and ``set_state()``.

 They are configured in the ``appdaemon.yaml`` file as follows: